 Like usability testing, starting your own blog is not a guaranteed or fast route to earning income.
 However, blogging is a potentially lucrative and highly educational online job, provided you stick with it.

 I started my blog in college, and it turned out to be the greatest educational and financial decision I made as a young adult.
-Blogging teaches a variety of skills, such as how to be a better writer, search engine optimization strategy, and social media marketing.
+Blogging teaches a variety of skills, such as better communication skills, search engine optimization, and social media marketing.
 Plus, blogging is also an excellent way to network within a particular niche or the digital publishing industry.

 Blogging is also flexible.
 There are no set hours; you can work on it whenever you choose.
 You’ll get out of it what you put into it, but it’s easy to fit blogging in around your other responsibilities.